 Mutual Mentoring Program for Faculty at All Ranks

 Funding is available to Amherst faculty at all ranks to foster “mutual mentoring,” examples of which include “teaching circles,” writing partnerships, and professional development networks.
-Faculty members should feel free to design mentoring practices that best serve their needs and/or to consult with Austin Sarat about mentoring possibilities.
+Faculty members should feel free to design mentoring practices that best serve their needs and/or to consult with Pawan Dhingra about mentoring possibilities.
 Proposals for support for mutual mentoring can be submitted at any time and should include a brief description of, and budget for, the proposed mentoring process.
 At the conclusion of the mutual mentoring activity, participants submit a brief report detailing the outcome of their mentoring initiative.
-Please send requests and reports to Austin Sarat.
+Please send requests and reports to Pawan Dhingra.

 External Mentoring Program For Tenure-Track Faculty